-Key Elements Criteria Explanation 6.
-Role of the Workplace Rehabilitation Provider (WRP) The Insurer is to define how it will: 6.1 Manage the role, responsibilities and duties of a WRP 6.2 Manage the skill and knowledge requirements 6.3 Manage the selection process for external WRPs 6.4 Manage the referral process of an injured worker to an WRP 6.5 Manage and monitor external WRPs including but not limited to clearly identifying and communicating the services that are to be delivered A WRP is accredited by the Board and has the qualifications, experience and expertise appropriate to provide timely intervention with services based on the assessed need of the worker and the workplace.
+Key Elements Criteria Explanation 7.
+Role of the Workplace Rehabilitation Provider (WRP) The Agency is to define how it will: 7.1 Manage the role, responsibilities and duties of a WRP 7.2 Manage the skill and knowledge requirements 7.3 Manage the selection process for external WRPs 7.4 Manage the referral process of an injured worker to a WRP 7.5 Manage and monitor external WRPs including but not limited to clearly identifying and communicating the services that are to be delivered.
+A WRP is accredited by the Board and has the qualifications, experience and expertise appropriate to provide timely intervention with services based on the assessed need of the worker and the workplace.
 A WRP identifies and addresses the critical physical, psychological, social, environmental and organisational risk factors which may have an impact on a worker's ability to successfully return to work.
 A WRP achieves this through delivering workplace rehabilitation services.
-Workplace rehabilitation services are prescribed under the Act as: initial workplace rehabilitation assessment assessment of the functional capacity of worker workplace assessment job analysis advice about job modification rehabilitation counselling vocational assessment Workplace rehabilitation does not include: work conditioning treatment (including therapeutic counselling) overseeing/monitoring of an injured worker's treatment determining worker's ongoing entitlements claims management assessment of daily living.
+Workplace rehabilitation services are prescribed under the Act as: initial workplace rehabilitation assessment assessment of the functional capacity of a worker workplace assessment job analysis advice about job modification rehabilitation counselling vocational assessment any other service prescribed by the regulations.
+Workplace rehabilitation does not include: work conditioning treatment (including therapeutic counselling) overseeing/monitoring an injured worker's treatment determining a worker's ongoing entitlements claims management assessment of daily living.
 While providers have the skills to perform some or all of these services, they are not considered workplace rehabilitation services.
-The insurer should have procedures in place that identify the WRP role within the injury management program.
+The Agency should have procedures in place that identify the WRP role within the injury management program.
 The key components of the WRP role should be formally identified, documented and communicated.
-Where external WRPs are engaged the specific types of service and standards of service should be detailed.
+Where external WRPs are engaged, the specific types of service and standards of service should be detailed.
 At relevant periods of time the services delivered should be reviewed for conformance with any agreements.
-The insurer should have procedures in place to: consult with the injured worker, employer and nominated treating doctor when referring to a workplace rehabilitation provider advise the injured worker that they can choose a rehabilitation provider inform the injured worker of the process to be followed when changing a rehabilitation provider.
+The Agency should have procedures in place to: Consult with the injured worker, employer and nominated treated doctor when referring to a WRP A Advise the injured worker that they can choose a WRP A Inform the injured worker of the process to be followed when changing a WRP.